New address: 24 Farnsworth Street, Boston, MA 02210-1409.

 Invite participants to make tissue paper flowers to "float" in the river on your mural.
 Demonstrate how to make the flowers.
 Invite participants to find their own ways to pinch, crumple, fluff or clip the tissue paper until the circles look like a flower to them.
 Tell the group:

-This activity is a modified version of the Flower Communion many Unitarian Universalist congregations enjoy.
+This activity is a modified version of the Flower Ceremony many Unitarian Universalist congregations enjoy.
 For today, each individual flower symbolizes how each of us has a unique and needed contribution to give our communities.
 We will float some of our individual flowers in our river.

 And, we will gather some of our flowers together in a vase.
 That will show how if we want to make a beautiful bouquet, we need lots of different flowers.
 When our community wants to solve a problem, we use many people's different mental, physical and economic gifts to make all our lives better.